 Continue to 5 of 10 below.

-- Other common names: White jasmine, winter jasmine, pink star jasmine, climbing jasmine, Chinese jasmine
+- Common names: White jasmine, winter jasmine, pink star jasmine, climbing jasmine, Chinese jasmine, pink jasmine

-- Height: This vine can be over 25 feet long.
+- Height: This vine can be more than 25 feet long

 05 of 10

-- Other common names: Chinese jasmine, Japanese jasmine.
+- Common names: Chinese jasmine, Japanese jasmine, primrose jasmine

 06 of 10